seamusrobertmurphy/ART-TREES-Repository-Demo-2025/README.md

     assertion must be included, with nothing significant missing.
 -   **Data Curation**: A logical folder structure, descriptive file names, and clear documentation allow auditors to quickly find what they need.
+-   **Data Reproducibility**: Implementation of package management and version control using `renv` and/or `git` (Appendix III-IV) to ensure replication follows computational environment via dependency and runtime indexing.

 --------------------------------------------------------------------------------